 Model complexity.
 Last, we evaluate the model complexity, measured in number of parameters for the different analyzed methods (Table 8).
 Several methods (Peng et al., 2021) employ a single model, whereas other approaches (Yu et al., 2019) need to duplicate this into a teacher-student architecture.
+It is important to realize that some of these models, e.g., (Yu et al., 2019), have only half of reported parameters to be learned by gradient descent, since the teacher parameters are updated via exponential average moving.
+Nevertheless, as the parameter values need to be also stored, we have included them in our calculation.
 In terms of complexity, our model lies in between these two strategies, as despite integrating two decoupled decoders, the encoder is shared among the two branches.
 On the other hand, the closest method in terms of performance, i.e., (Wang et al., 2019), comes at the price of significant complexity increase, which may hinder its deployment in realistic scenarios.